 The AZOGCC consists of five members appointed by the Governor and one ex-officio member, the State Land Commissioner.
 The Arizona Geological Survey (AZGS) provides administrative and staff support.
-Current Commission members include J. Dale Nations, Tucson, Chairman; Stephen R. Cooper, Casa Grande; William C. Feyerabend, Prescott Valley; Frank Thorwald, Sun City; Robert L. Wagner, Mesa; and Lisa Atkins, ex-officio member and State Land Commissioner.
-Steven L. Rauzi is the administrator.
-Please address all inquiries to Steve at 520-770-3500.
+Current Commission members include Frank Thorwald, Sun City, Chairman; J. Dale Nations, Tucson, Vice-Chairman; Stephen R. Cooper, Casa Grande; William C. Feyerabend, Prescott Valley; Robert L. Wagner, Mesa; and Lisa Atkins, ex-officio member and State Land Commissioner.
+Steven L. Rauzi was the administrator.
+Steve retired on December 18, 2015.
+Please address all inquiries to Nyal Niemuth, OGCC Admistrator at 602-771-1604 and Kendra Decker, OGCC Secretary at 520-209-4132.

 The current posted price of $76.00 per Mcf in-kind and $106.00 per Mcf conservation Helium has increased interest in the hunt for helium.
 Some of the richest helium-bearing gas in the world was produced in Arizona.
 Helium concentrations range from trace amounts up to ten percent in the Holbrook Basin and Four Corners.
 Both areas have good potential for additional discovery and production of helium.
 This potential was the focus of the Arizona Geology published in winter 2003.
 Download Here Additional reports about helium in Arizona are available online at the AZGS document repository by clicking here